 Renowned for daring cross-arts programming, we have showcased the very best of the countryâ€™s raw talent for 12 years.
 The London Short Film Festival is a Mecca for the UKâ€™s young creative talent and a significant date in the UK film calender.

 Every year the Festivalâ€™s large and loyal audience flock to screenings and events, and this network has grown steadily over decade and beyond.

 In 2003 Philip Ilson and Kate Taylor organised the first Halloween Short Film Festival at the ICA.
 This was formed as a continuation of The Halloween Short Film Club which Philip had been programming since 1994.
 In 2008 the festival became the London Short Film Festival and has been growing year-on-year to take in more films, live music, industry and training events and diverse, high-quality venues.

-- Philip Ilson (Festival Director)
+- Philip Ilson (Artistic Director)

 2013 facts & figures

 - 75+ events across 10 days and 25 venues